simeononsecurity/simeononsecurity.ch/content/articles/choosing-librewolf-firefox-privacy-focused-browsers/index.en.md

 ### Firefox: An Established Browser with Privacy Features

 **Firefox**, developed by the reputable organization Mozilla, has long been recognized as a popular web browser.
-It differentiates itself by placing a strong emphasis on **privacy** and **security**, making it a solid contender in the realm of privacy-focused browsing.
+It differentiates itself by placing a strong emphasis on **privacy** and **security**, making it a solid contender in privacy-focused browsing.
 With features such as **Enhanced Tracking Protection**, which effectively blocks third-party tracking cookies, Firefox actively shields users from unwanted online surveillance.
-Furthermore, Firefox provides convenient tools like a built-in **password manager** and a variety of **privacy-focused extensions**.
+Also, Firefox provides convenient tools like a built-in **password manager** and a variety of **privacy-focused extensions**.
 Its status as an **open-source browser** adds another layer of trust, enabling community contributions and customization.

 ______